Apoc-Gardens/Apocalypes-mobile-app/README.md

-# Apoc Garden's Mobile Application
+# mybluetoothapp

-This repository contains the Apoc Garden's Flutter application source code for open source usage.
+A new Flutter project.

 ## Getting Started